PawanSirsat/SplitWise/README.md

 # **SplitWise Clone Installation Guide**

-**SplitWise Clone** is a web application designed to help users manage group expenses, track payments, and view activity history.
+**SplitWise-Clone** is a web application designed to help users manage group expenses, track payments, and view activity history.
 Follow this step-by-step guide to set up the application on your local machine.

 ---